 Teaching | Current

-- MedSci 713 Principles of Cancer Therapy: Haematopoietic Stem Cell Transplantation, Cellular Therapies, Modulation of Tumour Environment.
-Course Coordinator and Director.
+- MEDSCI 713 Principles of Cancer Therapy: Haematopoietic Stem Cell Transplantation, Cellular Therapies, Modulation of Tumour Microenvironment.
+Course Coordinator and Director during 2009-2020.

 - Contributes to other MEDSCI and MBChB teaching from stage 2 to 5 (2000-2015).